 If you aren’t interested in visiting an art museum like the Figge, then chances are that this museum will be a more interesting choice for you.

-This family-friendly museum has over 160,000 specimens and historical artifacts in its collection; as you might imagine, only a small portion of these is on display at any time, but you’ll be able to see and learn a great deal in a short time.
+This family-friendly museum has over 160,000 specimens and historical artifacts in its collection; as you might imagine, only a small portion of these is on display at any time, but you’ll be able to see and learn a great deal quickly.

-It will likely be no surprise to you after your visit that this museum is affiliated with the Smithsonian Institution in Washington, DC.
+After your visit, it will likely be no surprise that this museum is affiliated with the Smithsonian Institution in Washington, DC.

 Exhibits on the Mississippi River, mammals, ancient Egypt, prairies, world culture, and science and technology are all well-organized, thorough, interactive exhibits that the whole family will enjoy.

-See Related: Fun & Best Things to do in Dubuque, Iowa
+See Related: Things to Do in Dubuque, Iowa

 German American Heritage Center

-Many thousands of German immigrants chose to settle in the Midwest during the late 1800s and early 1900s and the German American Heritage Center and Museum in the Germania-Miller Standard Hotel celebrates this fact and the vast contributions that these people gave to the United States during their lifetimes.
+Many thousands of German immigrants chose to settle in the Midwest during the late 1800s and early 1900s, and the German American Heritage Center and Museum in the Germania-Miller Standard Hotel celebrates this fact and the vast contributions these people gave to the United States during their lifetimes.

-The building itself was built in 1862 as a guesthouse for immigrants and was later purchased by John Frederick Miller, a German immigrant, who ran it as a hotel for many years after that.
+The building was built in 1862 as a guesthouse for immigrants and was later purchased by John Frederick Miller, a German immigrant, who ran it as a hotel for many years afterward.
 In 1983, it was added to the National Register of Historic Places, and the German American Heritage Center moved in in 1995.

-Interesting exhibits at this museum and heritage center include an interactive experience about German immigration, displays of German and local art, and more.
+Interesting exhibits at this museum and heritage center include an interactive experience about German immigration, German and local art displays, and more.